 \textbf{Our Contributions: An Interaction-aware Reinforced Generation Perspective.} We approach representation space reconstruction through the lens of reinforcement learning (RL).
-We show that learning to reconstruct is achievable by an interactive process of nested feature generation and selection- where the former focuses on generating new meaningful and comprehensible features while the later controls the size of the feature space.
-We emphasize that the human intuition and domain expertise in feature generation and selection can be formulated as machine-learnable policies.
-We demonstrate that the iterative sequential feature generation and selection can be generalized as a RL task.
+We show that learning to reconstruct is achievable by an interactive process of nested feature generation and selection- where the former focuses on generating new comprehensible features while the later controls feature space size.
+We emphasize that human intuition and domain expertise in feature engineering can be formulated as machine-learnable policies.
+We demonstrate that the iterative sequential feature generation can be generalized as a RL task.
 We find that by expanding the operational capabilities of RL agents and ensuring their statistical awareness, we increase the likelihood of generating interpretable and meaningful variables in the new representation space.
-Additionally, we demonstrate that we can enhance learning efficiency by rewarding the agents based on their level of human-like or statistical awareness.
+Additionally, we demonstrate that we can enhance learning efficiency by rewarding agents based on their level of human-like or statistical awareness.